code-423n4/2023-01-reserve-findings/data/mookimgo-G.md

-# Cache ChainlinkFeed AggregatorV3Interface's decimals as immutable variable at constructor
+# ChainlinkFeed AggregatorV3Interface's decimals should be cached as an immutable variable at constructor

 This `chainlinkFeed.decimals()` is called each time when query a price, which is unnecessary, as Chainlink won't change decimals.